 Feel free to add your inputs to the list!

-7 Things to Consider when Buying a Condo Unit
+Seven (7) Things to Consider when Buying a Condo Unit

 1. Location, location, location

 The Makati area, for instance, being the business center of the Philippines, has always proven to be a good investment area.
-At The Fort, however, prices of real estate are skyrocketing and have not peaked yet.
+At The Fort BGC, meanwhile, prices of real estate have skyrocketed in the last few years.

 The location also determines accessibility to needed comforts and conveniences.
 If you value convenience, get a condo unit that has easy access to restaurants, schools, banks, or hospitals.

-2. Reputation of the Developer
+2. Track Record and Reputation of the Developer

 For condos that are already ready for occupancy (RFO), the reputation of the developer can tell you if they are committed to work with the condominium homeowners’ association to help manage the condo.
-Condo management means installation of effective security measures, strict implementation of condo rules, and proper maintenance of the building.
+Condo management means adoption of effective security measures, strict implementation of condo rules, and proper maintenance of the building.

 When our new neighbors upstairs moved in, I could hear their footsteps almost everyday during the first week.
 One time I opened the windows, I was greeted by the screaming blast of karaoke from the residents below us.
 One Sunday morning, I was woken by the sound of the drilling machine in the unit next door.

 5. Amenities and Population Density

-Population density refers to the number of people per unit area of space available.
-In a condo, this translates to the number of residents sharing the swimming pool, gym, playground, function room, or elevators.
+Be concerned about the population density of the condo.
+“Population density” refers to the number of people per available unit area.
+In a condo, this translates to the number of residents sharing amenities.

 Of course, the more residents a condo has, the less space is available to you.
-For example, our swimming pool at The Fort can comfortably accommodate only eight people.
-Put some more and the pool will look like a can of sardines.
+For example, the swimming pool at our BGC condo can comfortably accommodate only eight people.
+Put some more and the pool will start to look like a can of sardines.

 6. Association Dues

-This represents your contribution to the shared costs incurred by all condo owners, such as electricity in common areas, water used to water plants and for the swimming pool, and wages of security guards, janitors, and maintenance workers.
-This is usually a fixed amount multiplied by the total floor area of your unit AND parking slot, if you have one.
+This represents your contribution to the shared costs incurred by all condo owners, such as electricity in common areas, water used in swimming pools and to water the plants, wages of security guards, janitors, and maintenance workers, among others.

 7. Rules and Regulations

 Some condominiums, for example, totally disallow pets and animals of all kinds.
 There are condos that forbid tearing down a part of your unit or changing the color of your wall.
-Some condos allow residents to use the swimming pool or common area up to a certain time only.
+Some condos allow residents to use the swimming pool or the common area up to a certain time only.
 Parties inside residents’ units are allowed but normally have to end before 10 or 11 p.m.
 Know your condo rules prior to buying so you won’t be surprised by the regulations once you have moved in.